Masturbation, coupled with hypnosis, can give women more than just physical pleasure.

-Among the resulting benefits perhaps the most important is the feeling of self-control that arises from the comfort the women bring themselves.
+Among the resulting benefits perhaps the most important was the feeling of self-control that arose from the comfort the women brought themselves.
 It's not merely physical.
-What makes the process therapeutic are the emotional and psychological components.
+What made the process therapeutic were the emotional and psychological components.

 One such component is the reversal of the feelings of being undeserving, unloved (and sometimes) even unlovable.
 The symbolism of pleasuring oneself by definition means the woman IS deserving and worthy of being loved.

 Giving to herself balances against the common habit of many women in ignoring their own needs in favor of giving to others.
 Something which usually ends in resentment.